asayers/tailsrv/README.md

   strictly one-file-per-server.
 If you want to stream multiple files, run multiple instances.
-* **Fault tolerance**:  If you need writen data to remain available when your log server dies, just replicate it to another machine which is also running tailsrv.
+* **Fault tolerance**:  If you need writen data to remain available when your fileserver dies, just replicate it to another machine which is also running tailsrv.
 (If you have two machines physically next to each other, how about using DRBD?)
 If the seriver dies, so too will clients' connections.
 So long as they're keeping track of their position in the log, they can connect to